-A. Empirical literature limitations
+A. Empirical Literature Limitations

-Previous studies that investigate the relation between divergence of opinion and future stock returns, suffer from several limitations that raise serious concerns about the validity of their findings.
-First, from the literature on differences of opinion two pricing predictions emerge that depend on the nature of short-selling constraint.
+Previous studies that investigate the relation between divergence of opinion and future stock returns suffer from several limitations that raise serious concerns about the validity of their findings.
+First, from the literature on differences of opinion two pricing predictions emerge that depend on the nature of short-selling constraints.
 On the one hand, in the presence of divergence of opinion and less binding short-selling constraints, prices are less likely to reflect optimistic valuations since low short-selling costs allow greater participation in the market by pessimistic investors.
-On the other hand, in the presence of divergence of opinion and more binding shortselling constraints, prices are more likely to reflect optimistic valuations since pessimistic investors are kept out of the market by high short-selling costs.
+On the other hand, in the presence of divergence of opinion and more binding short-selling constraints, prices are more likely to reflect optimistic valuations since pessimistic investors are kept out of the market by high short-selling costs.
 Hence, when the short-selling constraint becomes more (less) binding, high divergence of opinion stocks will realize lower (higher) future returns.
-Consequently, empirical tests attempting to discriminate between the two competing views on the relationship between divergence of opinion and asset prices must control for (i) the effects, and (ii) the severity of short-sale constraints.
-Unlike previous studies that have investigated the effects of divergence of opinion by implicitly assuming that all firms are subject to the same short-sale constraint, our analysis is conducted by double sorting stocks on divergence of opinion and four alternative measures of short-selling constraints.
-This allows us to examine divergent of opinion argument and show that differences of opinion explain the value premium anomaly.

-whether short-sale constraints have a bearing on the future returns of high (low) divergence of opinion stocks and whether their impact varies with the severity of the short-sale constraints.
+Consequently, empirical tests attempting to discriminate between the two competing views on the relation between divergence of opinion and asset prices must control for i) the effects and ii) the severity of short-sale constraints.
+Unlike previous studies that investigate the effects of divergence of opinion by implicitly assuming that all firms are subject to the same short-sale constraint, our analysis is conducted by double sorting stocks on divergence of opinion and four alternative measures of short-selling constraints.
+This allows us to examine whether shortsale constraints have a bearing on the future returns of high (low) divergence of opinion stocks and whether their impact varies with the severity of the short-sale constraints.

-Second, previous papers have used the dispersion in analysts' forecasts to proxy for the differences in investors' beliefs.
+Second, previous papers use the dispersion in analysts' forecasts to proxy for the differences in investors' beliefs.
 However, BKLS (1998) show that the dispersion in analysts' forecasts is likely to be a poor proxy for investor disagreement since it is contaminated by the effects of uncertainty in individual forecasts about the future payoffs of stocks.
-Consequently, it could be erroneous to rely on the dispersion in analysts' earnings forecasts measure, as a proxy for divergence of opinion, in order to assess its relation with stock returns.
-In view of that, the seemingly negative association between the dispersion in analysts' forecasts and ex-post stock returns found by Diether et al. (2002) could be attributed to the effects of uncertainty in analysts' earnings forecasts.
+Consequently, it could be erroneous to rely on the dispersion in analysts' earnings forecasts measure as a proxy for divergence of opinion in order to assess its relation with stock returns.
+In view of that, the seemingly negative association between the dispersion in analysts' forecasts and ex post stock returns found by Diether et al. (2002) could be attributed to the effects of uncertainty in analysts' earnings forecasts.
 In fact, Pastor and Veronesi (2003) in an efficient market setting show that uncertainty about a firm's profitability results in lower future stock returns because firm value is a convex function of the firm's expected growth rate.
 In their model, an increase in uncertainty about the firm's expected growth rate leads to lower future stock returns because of Jensen's inequality.